 Check the handles operate without issue, check for sticking or any fouling as you turn the handle.

-Then check the door shuts properly and the multipoint system works (usually by lifting the handle upwards, but check your door manufactures manual to be sure).
+Then check the door shuts properly and that the multipoint system works (usually by lifting the handle upwards but check your door manufacturer’s manual to be sure).

 When you are confident the door works, open the door and try turning the key in the lock a few times.

-Adding a quick squirt of lubricant such as GT85 is a good idea.
+Adding a quick squirt of lubricant, such as GT85 or WD 40 is a good idea.

-Then close the door and lock it, check it is secure.
+Then close the door and lock it, checking it is secure.

 Once you are happy that everything works, give the door a good wipe with a clean rag.